kodecocodes/swift-style-guide/README.markdown

 ### Use of Self

-For conciseness, avoid using `self` since Swift does not require it to access an object's properties or invoke its methods.
+Avoid using `self` since Swift does not require it to access an object's properties or invoke its methods.
+Some good reasons for not to use it can be found [here](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160104/005478.html).

 Use `self` when required to differentiate between property names and arguments in initializers, and when referencing properties in closure expressions (as required by the compiler):